 Gail Masters Gallagher Memorial Scholarship ($1,000) Awarded to an outstanding full-time undergraduate student majoring in Mathematical Sciences who will have junior class rank during the next academic year.
 Based on academic achievement.

-Tatsuji and Mami Kambayashi Memorial Scholarship. (amount to be decided) Awarded to outstanding full-time undergraduate students majoring in Mathematical Sciences.
+Tatsuji and Mami Kambayashi Memorial Scholarship. ($500-1,000) Awarded to outstanding full-time undergraduate students majoring in Mathematical Sciences.
 Junior class rank during the next academic year is preferred.
 Based on academic achievement.

 The Dale Jungst Award. ($1,000) Students must have completed at least one semester at Northern Illinois University with a GPA at least 3.2 and must be majoring in Mathematics Education.